clugston-joshua/clugston-joshua.github.io/_posts/2026-03-10-Transmission-Expansion-Planning-Problem.md

 layout: post
 ---

 The primary purpose of the electrical grid is to safely and reliably transport electricity from electrical power generation units to consumers.
-To this end, electrical grid infrastructure's primary components consists of several types of power generating units, called "generators," which, for instance, use steam, water, wind, solar, fossil fuels, and nuclear energy to create power, in addition to devices which are used for appropriately reducing or increasing voltage as electricity travels to its end destination, lines for transporting the generated energy, and energy storage facilities that allow excess generated energy to be used at a later time.
+To this end, electrical grid infrastructure's primary components consists of several types of power generating units, called "generators," which use steam, water, wind, solar, fossil fuels, and nuclear energy to create power, in addition to devices which are used for appropriately reducing or increasing voltage as electricity travels to its end destination, lines for transporting the generated energy, and energy storage facilities that allow excess generated energy to be used at a later time.
 Designation of resources to further developement of grid infrastruture technology is based off of projected demand for energy, whereby improvements are made to existing grid configurations in order to ensure the reliability and safety of the transportation of energy under predicted increased demand.

 Common problems which seek to aid in planning of grid improvements often focus on increasing transmission and generation aspects of existing grid infrastructure.
 In which case, a mathematical model can be developed to assess the best possible configuration resulting in an adequate number of either generators or lines to be installed that provides least costs and proper coverage.
 However, it is generally observed that such exploration of generator and line installation configurations are conducted separately so as to avoid an overly complicated mathematical model.
 Particularly, for planning related to line expansion, a so-called *transmission expansion planning problem* (TEP) is solved, whereas a generation expansion planning problem is to be solved for planning related to generation.
 In this blog post, the former is explored, and a primary focus is placed on an application of TEP which utilizes a moderately-sized and well-known test system.